farimarwat/Document-Scanner/README.md

 ## Important
-This SDK is completely free for personal use and as well as commercial use but a little bit limitation.
+This SDK is completely free for personal use and as well as commercial use but with a little bit limitation.
 There will be a water mark on the bottom right of the scaned image.
 If you want to remove that water mark then email for obtaining a license. (farimarwat@gmail.com)